wighawag/stratagems/docs/guide/getting-started.md

 When life reaches 7 life, the cell reaches its ultimate state and the owner of the cell can withdraw it to get back the deposit.

-# The web Interface

-Please come back later for more !

 # The Contract Interface